barryhunter/indexdump/README.md

 ## Requirements

-PHP - 5+ probably, but tested with 7.3
+* PHP - 5+ probably, but tested with 7.3

-php-mysqli - for connecting to the searchd server
+* php-mysqli - for connecting to the searchd server

-A running searchd instance, either Sphinx or Manticore.
+* A running searchd instance, either Sphinx or Manticore.
 In general should work with anything 2.x or above, but will work best with 3.x+ where the fields are stored with docstore.
+... tested mostly with Manticore 3.6

 ## See other

-A node.js version is at https://github.com/webigorkiev/indexdump/
+A node.js version is at https://github.com/webigorkiev/indexdump
+... in particular has a --all option to dump all indexes.

+This script was originally based on code from https://github.com/barryhunter/fakedump ... which works in similar way just against a mysql database server.

+Also if looking for a physical backup, see the node.js tool, https://github.com/webigorkiev/indexbackup ... manticoresearch are also working on their own physical backup script.